easytarget/MQ-Pro-IO/precompiled-trees/README.md

 `python3 list-pins.py MangoPi-MQ-Pro`
 * This produces the same map I use in the documentation and `.gpio` files in the folders above.
 * The data used to assemble the `.gpio` map files identifies which interface a pin is attached to, but not it's specific function for the interface.
-  * eg it can say 'pinX and pinY are mapped to a UART', but cannot identify which pin is the TX and which is the RX for it; a limitation of the data, my apologies..
+  * eg it can say 'pinX and pinY are mapped to UART2', but cannot identify which pin is the TX and which is the RX; a limitation of the data, my apologies..
   * You therefore need to reference the [D1 pin mapping table](../reference/d1-pins.pdf) to get the exact functions for pins when running this for yourself.
 * The `.gpio` files uploaded here *have* been manually edited to note full pin function for convenience.